 Some companies are too early in a market.
-This happens often, and the most common scenario where it would happen is where an idea that is working in an advanced market is transplanted to an emerging market.
+A common scenario where it would happen is where an idea that is working in an advanced market is transplanted to an emerging market.

 In my opinion, the biggest threat for such a company is raising too much money very early.
 My logic is as follows:

-And before long, the company needs money again.
-Now everyone is nervous - the management staff, the investors, and the company starts doing strange things in the hope of either raising more money or becoming profitable quickly.
+And before long, it starts seriously running low on cash.
+Now everyone is nervous - the management, the investors - and the company starts doing strange things in the hope of either raising more money or becoming profitable quickly.
 Those strange things it does are what kill the company.
-I call them 'strange things', because it depends on the company, founders, etc, what exactly crazy idea they come up with at their strategy retreat.
+I call them ‘strange things’, because it depends on the company, founders, and what crazy idea they come up with at their strategy retreat.

 Soon, the company is in a hole, people are angry and nobody is thinking about innovation anymore.